-At Amherst, Ron has directed Cymbeline (Shakespeare), Exit The King (Ionesco), 2 Washington Square (Constance Congdon) and Yes (Reilly Horan '13).
-He also appeared as a performer with Paul Matteson in Wendy Woodson's dance/theater work Waypoint.
+At Amherst College, Ron has directed Send Him Home (Daphne Thompson '16), The Cherry Orchard (Chekhov), The Other Side (Pepper Dee '15), Cymbeline (Shakespeare), Yes!
+(Reilly Horan '13), 2 Washington Square (Constance Congdon), and Exit The King (Ionesco).
+He also appeared as a performer with Paul Matteson in Wendy Woodson's dance/theater work, Waypoint.

-Upcoming projects include an original one-man show for Immediate Theatre Project in Asheville, NC, and a bouffon-clown based solo work for performer Carine Montbertrand.
+Upcoming projects include Eric Sawyer's new opera, The Scarlet Professor, to be performed at Smith College in 2017, an original one-man show for Immediate Theatre Project in Asheville, NC, and a collaborative ensemble project for North Carolina Stage Company.

 Ron earned a B.A. in music from Amherst College (1988) and an M.F.A. in acting from the University of Delaware’s Professional Theatre Training Program (1992), and completed additional study at Williamstown Theater Festival, National Shakespeare Conservatory, Harvard/A.R.T., and City of London University.